dss-extensions/dss-extensions/README.md

 Several pre-2022 issues from the other projects were transferred to the issue tracker here.
 Even though the wording on those may suggest the original project/language, they present challenges or tasks shared across all projects.

 Although we have the Discussions feature is enabled, there is no intention in fragmenting the OpenDSS community.
-We recommend checking and considering posting to the official OpenDSS forum if it's a general OpenDSS question or issue (if possible, test with the official OpenDSS GUI or using the official COM version).
+We recommend checking and considering posting to the official OpenDSS forum if it's a general OpenDSS question or issue (if possible, test with the official OpenDSS GUI or using the official COM version), but otherwise feel free to post here.
 - Official OpenDSS discussions: https://sourceforge.net/p/electricdss/discussion/
 - Official OpenDSS docs at https://sourceforge.net/p/electricdss/code/HEAD/tree/trunk/Version8/Distrib/Doc/ and [OpenDSS_COM.chm](https://sourceforge.net/p/electricdss/code/HEAD/tree/trunk/Version8/Distrib/x64/OpenDSS_COM.chm?format=raw)
 - Better search: use a search engine such as Google with `inurl:https://sourceforge.net/p/electricdss/discussion/` and your keywords; [example](https://www.google.com/search?q=inurl%3Ahttps%3A%2F%2Fsourceforge.net%2Fp%2Felectricdss%2Fdiscussion%2F+DSS+Extensions).
+- Our reference page for OpenDSS commands and properties: https://dss-extensions.org/dss_properties.html

 ## API Documentation